Yiannis7918/Final_Thesis_KG_Construction/README.md

 # Import the Final Rule-Based Knowledge Graph in Neo4j

-The Title III: Establishment and Structure of the Budget of the Financial Regulations Knowledge Graph can be imported in Neo4j Graph Database System in the following steps:
+The simple and fast instructions to load the Title III: Establishment and Structure of the Budget of the Financial Regulations Knowledge Graph are located in the "Import Title III Rule-Based KG in Neo4j" folder of this repository

-1)